SAP-samples/teched2023-AD266/exercises/ex3/README.md

 2. You can find all the available endpoints of the service at: `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/api-docs`

 3. The most important endpoints, that we will be consuming in our application are:
-   1. Lists all the available events: `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/events`.
+   1. List all the available events: `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/events`.
+   2. List all the available sessions from a given event: `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/events/{eventId}/sessions`.
-   2. Register for an event for yourself: `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/events/{eventId}/register`.
+   3. Register for an event for yourself: `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/events/{eventId}/register`.
-   3. register for a session for yourself: `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/events/{eventId}/sessions/{sessionId}/register`.
+   4. register for a session for yourself: `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com/events/{eventId}/sessions/{sessionId}/register`.

 ## Exercise 3.2 - Add SAP Cloud SDK to your project and generate a typed OpenAPI client

-1. In your project's application `pom.xml`(/srv/pom.xml) you can already find the following Cloud SDK dependencies in the dependencies section. :
+1. In the CAP project `pom.xml`(`/srv/pom.xml`), you can already find the following Cloud SDK dependencies like below:
 ```xml
         <!-- Cloud SDK OpenAPI & Destinations -->
         <dependency>